EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 - **`_Im_WebSession` returns nothing at all if you have no Web Session parsers deployed, and it returns it silently.** The unifying ASIM parsers are a union over the source-specific parsers you've actually enabled.
 Zero enabled parsers is a valid, empty union.
 Run this before anything else: `_Im_WebSession(starttime=ago(1d)) | summarize Events = count() by EventVendor, EventProduct, EventType | order by Events desc`.
 If that comes back empty, you have a parser deployment task, not a detection task — and finding that out in ninety seconds is worth more than the rest of this section.
 - **`EventType` changes what the other fields mean.** `HTTPSession` events come from a proxy or web gateway that terminated the client connection: they carry full URLs with scheme and host, and they usually carry byte counts. `WebServerSession` and `ApiRequest` events come from the server or application itself: the docs are explicit that these "typically have less network related information", the URL is path-and-parameters only, and `DstBytes` is frequently absent.
 So the *same detection* has different reliability depending on which side of the connection logged it, and a workspace fed only by app servers will run entirely in the `Unknown` size lane.
 That's not a bug, and it's exactly why the size verdict has three states.
 - **Whether your parsers write `0` or null for an absent byte count is an assumption I've made and you should test.** The Act I `case` treats a literal `0` as `Unknown` rather than as a measurement, and that choice is load-bearing: get it backwards and every unmeasured response is silently classified `SmallBody`, which is the one verdict that ranks *below* everything else — the `isnotempty()` failure re-created inside the fix for it.
 ASIM's schema says what `DstBytes` *means*; it does not say what a parser does when the source didn't report it, and different parsers genuinely differ.
-Settle it before you deploy:
+There's a second-order version of this that my first draft got wrong: I handled zero-as-null in the `case` and not in the `coalesce()` feeding it, so a parser writing `0` into the precise column (`HttpResponseBodyBytes`) would shadow a perfectly good measurement in the coarse one (`DstBytes`) — `coalesce` takes the first non-null, and `0` is not null.
+The more accurate field made the answer worse.
+The query above collapses zero to null on each candidate *before* the coalesce, which is where that decision belongs.
+Settle the underlying question before you deploy:

 ```kql
 _Im_WebSession(starttime=ago(7d))